Home. It’s more than a place—it’s the feeling of being somewhere you belong. If where you live doesn’t feel like home, maybe we can help.

 Our family selection committee chooses homeowners based on the family’s level of need, their willingness to become partners in the program and their ability to repay the no-interest loan.
 Habitat for Humanity of Council Bluffs follows a nondiscriminatory policy of family selection based on fair housing and lending practices.

-If your family, or a family you know, is in need of decent, affordable housing, please fill out our online form.
-We will contact you, get you an application and set up a meeting.
+If your family, or a family you know, is in need of decent, affordable housing, please fill out our pre-qualification form.
+Contact our offices for more information at 712-328-9476.

 The Application Process